rusili/AC-Android/lessons/classes-part1/classes-revisited/README.md

 }
 ```

 Congrats - you've just changed the recipe!
-This means that from now on, anyone who uses your recipe to make your pies will no longer make a pie with "dough", but instead "graham cracker"!
+This means that from now on, anyone who uses your recipe to make your pies will no longer make a pie with "filo dough", but instead "graham cracker"!

 So, let's make our first pie!